icgicj/ChristianIT/README.md

 DecisionFlowchart.pdf - A flowchart made with a fixed number and a second number to determine which number would be bigger.

 Python.png - A screenshot of Python code to determine which value is bigger between two numbers.

+MyClass.png - An OOP Class Diagram representing three attributes and three methods of a flower.